-Most pregnant women are already well informed of the more obvious chemical dangers such as exposure to secondhand tobacco smoke, pesticides, and even some household cleaning products.
+In general, pregnant women are already well informed of the more obvious chemical dangers such as exposure to secondhand tobacco smoke, pesticides, and even some household cleaning products.
 However, there are potentially hundreds of other chemical exposure risks in the home that often go undetected, or aren’t usually considered problematic because of their common nature.

-VOCs can be toxic at high concentrations or to those that are sensitive to them.
-They are introduced to our bodies through inhalation, skin contact, and ingestion.
-As with all toxins our bodies have defenses to combat this exposure and to expel them from the body.
-Those with weakened or immature defense systems are at an increased risk of adverse health effects from VOC exposure.
+These chemical contaminants are introduced to our bodies through inhalation, skin contact, and ingestion.
+As with all toxins, our bodies have defenses to combat this exposure and to expel them from the body.
+But, those with weakened or immature defense systems are at an increased risk of adverse health effects from VOC exposure.
 In the same way a pregnant woman can expose the fetus to tobacco smoke, alcohol, and medicine; a pregnant woman can also transfer VOC exposure to the fetus.

 In addition to potential chemical exposures through the mother, infants are often exposed to high concentrations relative to their body weight after birth by renovations to the nursery, including painting, new furniture, new mattress, and antiseptic products (like baby wipes).

 Even though pregnant women and their fetuses are at higher risk, as they are more susceptible to environmental toxicants, it is important that all those living in the home are also breathing clean air.